splunk/splunk-connect-for-syslog/docs/gettingstarted/getting-started-runtime-configuration.md

 When you create these directories, make sure that they match the volume mounts specified in the sc4s.service [unit file](podman-systemd-general.md#unit-file).
 Failure to do this will cause SC4S to abort at startup.

-## Select a Container Runtime and SC4S Configuration
+## Step 3: Select a Container Runtime and SC4S Configuration

 | Container Runtime and Orchestration                               | Operating Systems                                                                   |
 |-------------------------------------------------------------------|-------------------------------------------------------------------------------------|